prakritj/ds105_wallstreetbets/index.md

 **Sentiment Analysis and Distribution**

+To get an overview of the opinions and emotions that people were expressing on Reddit, we ran a sentiment analysis comparing our dataset of r/WSB comments with the popular AFINN Sentiment Lexicon.
+The AFINN Lexicon is a dictionary of a couple thouand English words rated by linguici for valence with an integer between -5 (negative) and +5 (positive).

 To start off, we wanted to observe how r/WallStreetBets felt about their internet decisions overall, as people often make posts or comments describing their huge losses or gains.
-To do this, we used the AFINN sentiment lexicon, a list of English words manually rated for valence with an integer between -5 (negative) and +5 (positive).
 [Corpus Text, 2021](http://corpustext.com/reference/sentiment_afinn.html)

 Applying this sentiment analysis, we have found that there is a slightly negative sentiment of -0.35 across comments on average and that the distribution of comment sentiment follows a relatively normal distribution, as shown below.